a-kossakowski/scientific_essays/README.md

 # Scientific Essays for Biology

-In this repository I will describe various biological processes and phenomenons in biology.
+In this repository I will describe various biological processes and phenomenons in biology, which are linked to my personal interests or research.

 ## Essays List